saphir-travel/documentation/content/developer/howtos/website_themes/pages.rst

    * - Field
      - Description
    * - name
-     - Page name
+     - Page name.
    * - data
-     - Define if the page is published (visible to visitors)
+     - Define if the page is published (visible to visitors).
    * - res_model
      - ...
    * - public
      - ...

-Use as a background image
+Use as a background image.

 .. code-block:: xml

     <section style="background-image: url('/web/image/website_airproof.img_about_01');">

-Use as a regular image
+Use as a regular image.

 .. code-block:: xml

     <img src="/web/image/website_airproof.img_about_01" alt=""/>

-Use as a regular image with a color filter
+Use as a regular image with a color filter.

 .. code-block:: xml